jonathanzhong/front-onlineresume/README.md

 2. Required to write clean code and to apply your knowledge of variables, objects, JSON, functions and control flow to successfully solve the challenges.

-## Project Details:
+## What I Have Done:
+1. Utilized grid system, navigation bar and other default layout style features of Bootstrap for index.html.

-1. Creating objects and variables using JSON.
+2. Creating objects and variables using JSON.

+For example:

 `var bio = {
     "name" : "Yonglin Zhong",